Royal Commission on the Ancient and Historical Monuments of Wales: Services

 The RCAHMW maintains and curates the National Monuments Record of Wales (NMRW) holding a national collection of information about the archaeological, architectural and historical heritage of Wales and provides a public information service, drawing on both archival and published sources and benefiting from specialist advice from RCAHMW staff.
 The National Monuments Record includes drawings, photographs, maps, plans and descriptions for a total of over 80,000 sites, buildings and maritime remains.
 With 1.5 million photographs, it is the largest photographic archive in Wales.
 The NMRW is an archive for research purposes, as distinct from the Historic Environment Records maintained by the Welsh Archaeological Trusts on behalf of Welsh Ministers by statute, which are the primary active record for all of Wales.

 Enquiry services

 The National Monuments Record of Wales welcomes enquiries from individuals and organisations interested in the many and varied aspects of the heritage of Wales.

 Library and search room

 The Commission's specialist reference library contains books and journals, which may be consulted during public opening hours.
 Copies of material from the archive may also be purchased.

 Research and recording

-The Survey and Investigation Team of the Royal Commission are responsible for collating information on the heritage of Wales, both on land and within Welsh waters.
-Their work concentrates particularly on under-represented and under-recognised elements of Welsh heritage, together with features of national or regional importance.
-The Royal Commission draw heavily on work undertaken by the Welsh Archaeological Trusts, and are particularly proficient in acquiring information from other databases.
-The results are disseminated widely through a range of media, often without acknowledging the original source.
+Since its inception in 1908, the Royal Commission has established a reputation for maintaining an expertise in, and developing standards for, the survey, interpretation and reconstruction of historic buildings and archaeological sites both on land and under the sea.
+Today our work encompasses archaeological survey, architectural recording, maritime survey and recording, drone and aerial survey, often working collaboratively with partners.

+Since the purchase of our first Electronic Measuring Device (EDM) in 1984, we have striven to encompass innovative digital technologies into our work in order to further and improve our understanding of the heritage of Wales.

+The Survey and Investigation Team utilises a wide range of digital survey techniques in the survey of diverse heritage of Wales.
+Total Station Theodolites (TST) survey, Global Navigation Satellite System (GNSS) survey, airborne laser scanning (LiDAR), terrestrial laser scanning, photogrammetry and giga-pixel photography are employed to provide detailed, highly accurate 3-dimensional recording of sites, landscapes, structures and buildings.
+Since 2017, drone survey has been used both for low-altitude photography and video alongside photogrammetry of complex sites and buildings.

+This data is both archived in the National Monuments Record of Wales, creating an enduring record of the site for future consideration, and is made available via Sketchfab.
+Together, survey and recording remain the essential basis for understanding and interpreting the sites and monuments of Wales.